CBC signs articulation agreement with South Texas College

 “So for us, it was a very personal issue,” she said.

-This agreement Monday, she said, ensures an easier transition for CBC students into South Texas College’s applied technology and science programs.
+This agreement, she said, ensures an easier transition for CBC students into South Texas College’s applied technology and science programs.

 “Not only are we helping our own students with this transition, now we are able to go out and help our neighboring friends in our community colleges to offer the same opportunity for their students,” Petrosian said.